MirunaPislar/MirunaPislar.github.io/README.md

 My current research focuses on [LearnLM](https://arxiv.org/pdf/2407.12687), a pedagogical LLM for online tutoring.
 I work on training strategies, evaluation frameworks, and student simulators to advance AI tutoring systems.

-In the past, I’ve worked on AI for Democracy, multi-agent systems, and exploration in reinforcement learning.
-More broadly, my research interests span AI for social good, AI governance, and language evolution.
+In the past, I've worked on AI for Democracy, multi-agent systems, and exploration in reinforcement learning.
+More broadly, my interests span AI for social good, AI governance, and language evolution.

 Outside of research, I think about society and enjoy engaging with different forms of art.
 I read, write, and create visual art.